AdaptSky: A DRL Based Resource Allocation Framework in NOMA-UAV Networks: A dapt S ky Performance Evaluation

 \subsection{AdaptSky Implementation Details}

-\adapt~networks consist of a two fully-connected layers of $128$ neurons each, and use ReLU as an activation function. {$B$} and $M$ are taken to be $128$ and $15,000$, respectively.
+\adapt~networks consist of $2$ fully-connected layers of $128$ neurons each, and use ReLU as an activation function. {$B$} and $M$ are taken to be $128$ and $15,000$, respectively.
 We employ $\epsilon_s=0.9$ and $\epsilon_{e}=0.1$. $\chi$, used in $\epsilon$ decaying rate, is set to $200$.
 Moreover, $l_r$, and $\gamma$ are chosen to be $0.001$ and $0.999$ respectively.
 We use Adam optimizer~\cite{zhang2018improved}, which is adapted to noisy problems with sparse gradients, to update DNN parameters {according to the value of the $l_r$}.
-Target network parameters are updated every $3000$ steps. \adapt~is trained for $1000$ episodes with $300$ time steps each.
-In addition to the training, we test \adapt~trained model decision performance over $1000$ time steps for network environment different than that set for the training.
+Target network parameters are updated every $10$ episodes. \adapt~is trained for $E=1000$ episodes with $T=300$ time steps each.
+In addition to training, we deploy our \adapt~trained model and test its decision performance over $1000$ time steps for network environment different than that set for the training.